 One of TBOR’s sub-projects, the Aller River Pilot Project designed by the eThekwini Conservancies Forum (with the Kloof Conservancy as the implementing agency), received a generous grant of R600 000 by the eThekwini Municipality, as part of its commitment to Climate Change mitigation and responsible natural resource management.
 This pilot project got off the ground in June 2016 and is scheduled to run until the end of March 2017.
 The aim of the pilot project is to test the methodology upon which the TBOR is built, particularly that aspect concerned with building capacity and custodianship amongst “river communities”, as this will ultimately support the sustainability of the intervention.

 The wider TBOR initiative is seen as an integral part of the international 100 Resilient Cities Programme of which eThekwini is a part.
 This programme aims to help cities around the world become more resilient to the impact of accelerating physical, social, and economic challenges of the 21st century, primarily driven by climate change.

-In October 2016 eThekwini Conservancies Forum announced that it will be collaborating with a team of researchers from Education and Social Anthropology at the University of Cambridge to extend and enhance the community engagement element of our work on the Aller River.
-Further funding from the Arts and Humanities Research Council (AHRC) in the UK will enable the project to consolidate the work being done in eThekwini and create links and partnerships with other water-based communities in the Norfolk Broads in East Anglia in the UK.
+In October 2016 eThekwini Conservancies Forum announced that it would be collaborating with a team of researchers from Education and Social Anthropology at the University of Cambridge to extend and enhance the community engagement element of our work on the Aller River.
+Further funding from the Arts and Humanities Research Council (AHRC) in the UK enabled the project to consolidate the work being done in eThekwini and create links and partnerships with other water-based communities in the Norfolk Broads in East Anglia in the UK.
 This phase 2 of the project ended in January 2018.